Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Chainlink VRF - Verifiable Random Function -- used in lotteries, gamings e.t.c
 - Chainlink Keepers
 - Chainlink Functions
+- Understand how to interact with smart contract functions.
 -